By James Rwema;

 Uwamurera is part of the 45,000 CHWs across Rwanda who are operating at the village level to provide the first line of health service delivery where their role has greatly contributed toward tracking maternal and under five children health to prevent unnecessary deaths.

 The Rwanda CHW Program was established in 1995, aiming at increasing uptake of essential maternal and child clinical services through education of pregnant women, promotion of healthy behaviors, and follow-up and linkages to health services.

 There are currently about 45,000 CHWs operating at the village level provide the first line of health service delivery, according to official estimates.

 Interactive real time communication

-The mobile phone (mHealth) monitoring system is one of the innovations that is currently boosting smart health in Rwanda where Community Health Workers (CHW) like Uwamurera are relying on this solution to report on antenatal care visits, pregnant women with risks, report death of a child or a mother, and a simple text will avail an ambulance even in the remotest parts of Rwanda.
+The mobile phone (mHealth) monitoring system is one of the innovations that is currently boosting smart health in Rwanda where Community Health Workers like Uwamurera are relying on to report on antenatal care visits, pregnant women with risks, report death of a child or a mother, and a simple text will avail an ambulance even in the remotest parts of Rwanda.